-There’s no profession that keeps you on the ball quite like recruitment does – I love working with teachers and being able to help to further their careers.
-It is hugely satisfying.
+There’s no profession that keeps you on the ball quite like recruitment does – I love working with teachers and being able to help to further their careers, it’s hugely satisfying.

 How has the UK education recruitment market changed since you first started?

-Schools are growing and more vacancies are opening up.
-Schools are keener than ever to employ teachers from Australia and New Zealand to work in their schools.
+Schools are growing and more vacancies are opening up, so they are keener than ever to employ teachers from Australia and New Zealand to work in their schools.

 How do you help assist teachers who are interested in moving to the UK?

-My job as a consultant to find out what you are looking for and to tailor our services to your needs.
-I will be there to help assist you with advice on obtaining your visa and other various compliance documentation.
-Information on relocation and best areas to choose.
-I will able to give you in-depth interview guidance and give you any advice you need on making the best choice for your career.
+My job as a consultant is to find out what you’re looking for and to tailor our services to your needs.
+I will be there to help assist you with advice on obtaining your visa and all the other compliance documentation, provide information on relocation and the best areas to choose and I will be able to give you in-depth interview guidance and advice on making the best choice for you and your career.

 What is the best piece of advice you would give to teachers?

-When you are looking for a job, don’t jump at the first one you see, make sure you do your research on the school and the area to make sure it is the right fit.
-Of course we will be there every step of the way to make sure that it is.
+When you’re looking for a job, don’t jump at the first one you see.
+Always make sure you do your research on the school and the area to make sure it is the right fit for you, of course we will be there every step of the way to make sure that it is.

 From your experience, what do you think is the best thing about teaching in the UK?